Rachna Gupta - Digital Marketing Specialist

 If you have any goals and events being tracked on your current site, they will not magically make their way into the new platform.
 This is a piece worth talking about with your team and communicating your data needs.
 This is also a great moment to talk about Sitecore’s famous Experience Analytics.
 Leverage this wonderful solution to assign engagement values for goals, setup personalization rules, and harness Experience Data with the power of machine learning to deliver individualized experiences.

-This is often the most overlooked subject yet the one that can create great impact.
-As a marketer, I can relate with the obnoxious feeling of listening to the IT team talk sci-fi sounding language while you are in the room and expecting you to understand it all.
-Sitecore as we mentioned as the “Ferrari of the CMS world” has its own little nuances which need to be understood.
+This is often the most overlooked subject yet the one that can create a great impact.
+As a marketer, I can relate to the obnoxious feeling of listening to the IT team talk sci-fi sounding language while you are in the room and expecting you to understand it all.
+Sitecore as we mentioned as the “Ferrari of the CMS world” has its own little nuances that need to be understood.
 It is perfectly normal to call out what you do not know or do not understand and ask your team or Sitecore Partners to ELI5 (Explain Like I am 5 years old).
 This is the moment when it will all start coming together and you will be perfectly poised to supercharge the digital experience for your customers.

 A quick Google search can find you plenty of Sitecore partners who can help you in your transformation journey.
 Even if you have your own captive development team, engaging a neutral consulting partner will always help guide your investments and focus on the right priorities.
 Here at Konabos, I feel blessed to work with the Sitecore MVP Dream team.
-These are seasoned veterans who have been there and done that countless number of times and are even rumored to be able to migrate a site in their sleep.
+These are seasoned veterans who have been there and done that a countless number of times and are even rumored to be able to migrate a site in their sleep.
 Jokes apart, choosing the right Sitecore consulting partner is your most important step because if your Guide is right, you can be assured to reach your destination even if you have hurdles as high as mountains.

 I hope you found this post valuable and enjoyed reading it as much as I did while writing it.
 Good luck with your migration and if you have a question, feel free to connect with me or the Konabos Team.